khimo/khimo.github.io/slides/madrid_2024-10_comm/training.md

 #### Exercise 2: Halo Playlist

 - Go to "Interfaces -> Halo"

 - Add one fancy button

 - Create a macro with this button using AI

 "Play the Beatles when the third button of the second page is pressed"

+Note:
+  - Task: create a Macro for halo
+  - Task2: extend the macro to be visible in the APP/and TV (Intefaces/Zones).

 ----